Verterra Projects.

 Verterra is providing an ongoing operational service for managing beneficial reuse of 37,000t/year of biosolids, including transport logistics, crop nutrition, data management and regulatory compliance.

-Beneficial Use of Coal Seam Gas Water for Irrigated Forest Plantations
+Australia’s First Beneficial Reuse of Coal Seam Gas Water

 Verterra designed, undertook feasibility studies, assisted with regulatory approvals, developed a stakeholder engagement plan and project managed delivery of 1,250ha of irrigated native eucalypt forest at Fairview and Springwater near Injune on behalf of Santos.